justanotherdot/justanotherdot/site/posts/a_love_letter_to_feedback_loops.md

 tags: [productivity]
 ---

 Feedback loops are everywhere and they're **awesome**.
-Almost every self-help or productivity-oriented book has some variant of a feedback loop.
 In essence, whenever there is some system with inputs, outputs, and some readjustment based on the outputs of the system, that's a feedback loop.
 The analysis of the output 'feeds back' to the input and the system is now different, and hopefully better, because of it.

 what about refinement of the feedback loops themselves?
 Truly productive people